Connor Joe Player Props: Pirates vs. Brewers

 Connor Joe At The Plate

-- Joe has driven in a run in 17 games this season (29.3%), including three games with more than one RBI (5.2%).
+- Joe has driven in a run in 17 games this year (28.8%), including three games with more than one RBI (5.1%).
 He has also driven in three or more of his team's runs in one contest.

+- In 35.6% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (11.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.